-Subsequent to the reporting date, it was announced that agreement had been reached with Osisko for the transfer of the royalty on the Shovelnose property (Note 18).
+On May 8, 2019, it was announced that agreement had been reached with Osisko for the transfer of the royalty on the Shovelnose property, which subsequently closed on September 6, 2019 after receipt of shareholder approval (Note 18(a)).

 9. LEASE LIABILITY